junwatu/recipe-nutritional-analysis/blog/README.md

 ## Introduction

-In this tutorial, we will walk you through the process of building a nutrition analysis tool for recipes using Wolfram Cloud and OpenAI.
+This tutorial will walk you through building a nutrition analysis tool for recipes using Wolfram Cloud and OpenAI.
 We will use Node.js for the backend and store the resulting data in GridDB.

 ## Running the Project